hmrc/tracking-consent-frontend/README.md

 ```
 sm --start TRACKING_CONSENT_FRONTEND
 ```

-To enable the tracking consent banner on your service and check that it displays correctly, add the `?enableTrackingConsent=true` parameter to any URL on your service.
-This will set a feature toggle cookie `enableTrackingConsent` enabling the banner for all subsequent service pages you test.

-If you wish to reset behaviour, remove the enableTrackingConsent cookie from your browser.

 ## Content Security Policy
 Because tracking consent depends on GTM, your service will need to have a CSP that is compatible with it.